Jack Whitten: The Black Monolith

 It’s impossible to walk around NYC and not be walking on history.
 More often than not?
 You’re walking on a spot where something historic happened.
 Usually, time and “progress” have left no reminder.
 You have to be an historian to know, or a long time resident to remember.
 Unless someone pulls your coat.
 Just this happened to me this past May 5th as I was walking down Cooper Square between East 4th and 5th Streets in the Lower East Side.
 When someone did…

-Once upon a time…On THIS spot stood The Five Spot Cafe, Cooper Square at East 5th Street, Lower East Side, (LES), NYC, May 5, 2018.
+Once upon a time…directly facing THIS spot stood The Five Spot Cafe, Cooper Square at East 5th Street, Lower East Side, (LES), NYC, May 5, 2018.
 Well?
 It’s gone now.
 But, is it?
 Chalk Editor’s Note- Add “This” in front of “was once…” Click any Photo for full size.

 This story begins with chalk on the pavement, and a box.